galerafrontend/currency-converter-react/README.md

 ## Technologies/Conventions I used
 Project is created with:
-- BEM

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- React hooks
+- styleComponents
+- Custom hooks
+- axios
 ## Available Scripts

 In the project directory, you can run: